leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ---

-### Daily operations
+### Daily operation tools

-- Like data aggregation for stats, user inquiry, etc...
+- Data aggregation for stats, user inquiry, etc...
+- Upload remote data from local GUI
-- Upload and download assets for debugging
+- Download assets for debugging
 - Batch to update storaged data all at once
 - etc...

 ---

-### `wrangler xxx` is not enough 🤧
+### `wrangler xxx` may not be enough 🤧

 - Need to spawn and manage child processes
   - Although `zx` can make things a little easier
 - I/O is not typed and need to be parsed
+  - Poor performance...
 - Unfamiliar CLI arguments
   - `kv:bulk` only supports JSON format